TONI & GUY GROUP: ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Ethical Code reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The Toni & Guy Group (the “Group”) is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our ethical code reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-Our branded products are produced by a number of different manufacturers, all of whom we require to sign up to our Ethical Agreement, which requires them to take all reasonable steps to ensure that they comply with all legislation and ethical standards.
+All of our branded products are produced by a number of different manufacturers and suppliers who are based in four continents: Asia, Australia (Oceania), Europe and North America.
+They are all expected to sign and adhere to our Ethical Agreement, which requires them to take all reasonable steps to ensure that they (and those in their supply chain) comply with all Modern Slavery legislation and ethical standards.

-Most Toni & Guy salons are franchisee-owned, and run at arm’s length.
-However, our franchise agreements requires all our franchisees to abide by employment law requirements.
+There are approximately 480 Toni & Guy salons in 45 countries and 165 Essensuals salons in 11 countries.
+Whilst most Toni & Guy and Essensuals salons are franchisee-owned and run at arm’s length, our franchise agreements require all our franchisees to abide by employment law requirements and modern slavery legislation.
 This would of course include a requirement not to use forced labour and to comply with immigration requirements.

-We strongly encourage employees, franchisees, customers, suppliers or any third party to bring any suspected wrongdoing on these (or any other issues) to our attention.
+We value feedback and dialogue, and we strongly encourage employees, franchisees, customers, suppliers or any third party to bring any suspected wrongdoing on these (or any other issues) to our attention.
 Others should bring any matters to the attention of our group General Counsel, John Miller, who is responsible for compliance matters.